FelipeTufaile/DataScience101/README.md

 ## Table of Contents

-1. Introduction to Machine Learning
+Available:
-2. Exploratory Data Analysis
+1. Operations Research

-3. Feature Engineering Techniques
+Future Work:
-4. Time Series Analysis
+Exploratory Data Analysis
-5. Natural Language Processing
+Feature Engineering Techniques
-6. Image Processing and Computer Vision
+Time Series Analysis
-7. Recommender Systems
+Natural Language Processing
-8. Deep Learning Concepts
+Image Processing and Computer Vision
-9. Model Evaluation and Validation
+Recommender Systems
-10. Data Visualization Techniques
+Model Evaluation and Validation
-11. Statistical Analysis
+Hypothesis Testing
-12. Hypothesis Testing
+Feature Selection

 Feel free to explore the notebooks and delve into the world of data science.
 Each notebook is self-contained, providing explanations, code examples, and interactive visualizations where applicable.